takahe-linux/pkgs/README.md

 More seriously, I am not a distro maintainer, developer, or any other such title.
 Experimenter, really.
 Keep that in mind if you decide to try this distro!

+Not that I expect anyone will for a while...

 # Contributing #